zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 [end of the dialogue]

- Our scriptwriter has written umpteen scripts, all o f them good.
+ Our scriptwriter has written umpteen scripts, all of them good.
 Thank you, Dr. Lucy Tse.

-From Los Angeles, California, I’m Jeff McQuillan.
-T hank you for listening.
-Come back and listen to us again here on ESL Podcast.

-English as a Second Language podcast is written and  produced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan.
-Copyright 2012 by the  Center for Educational Development.

 # Driving While Calling and Texting